aivarsk/aivarsk.github.io/resume.md

 ### Staff Engineer
 **Ebury** | *Aug 2022 - Present*

-- Developed a unified interface to card issuing providers for virtual and physical cards that take care of PCI DSS sensitive data.
+- Developed a unified interface to card issuing providers for virtual and physical cards that takes care of PCI DSS sensitive data.
-- Implemented the new SWIFT XML ISO20022 message standart, developed a rule engine taking spreadsheets as configuration.
+- Implemented the new SWIFT XML ISO20022 message standard, migrated away from MT messages, and developed a rule engine taking spreadsheets as configuration.
-- Developed a new orchestrator service for outgoing payments that selects the best route based on rules, destination account, currency, payment amount, and time of the day.
+- Developed a new orchestrator service for outgoing payments that selects the best route based on rules, destination account, currency, payment amount, and time of day.

 ### Senior Engineer
 **Ebury** | *Jan 2021 - Aug 2022*

-- Several "query services" with Python, Kafka, Kubernetes while breaking up a monolith.
+- Several "query services" with Python, Kafka, and Kubernetes while breaking up a monolith.

 ### Various positions
 **Tieto** | *Feb 2002 - Dec 2020*

 - Position changes: Junior Programmer, Programmer, System Analyst, Senior System Analyst, Software Architect, Lead Software Architect.
 - Company name changes: Tieto Konts, TietoEnator, Tieto, TietoEVRY.
-- Conducted trainings and developed guidelines on C++, SQL, Python, Databases, Tuxedo and secure coding.
+- Conducted training and developed guidelines on C++, SQL, Python, Databases, Tuxedo, and secure coding.
 - Designed and developed 3DS Server and Access Control Server according to 3DSecure version 2 and got it certified.
 - Developed Host Card Emulation according to MasterCard specifications and got it certified.
-- Developed accounting system including fee and interest calculation doing thousands of transactions per second.
+- Developed an accounting system, including fee and interest calculation handling thousands of transactions per second.
-- Designed and developed parts of new card issuing and authorization system.
+- Designed and developed parts of the new card issuing and authorization system.
 - Worked on adopting existing software for Active-Active setup.
 - Developed tools and mechanisms to make existing software PCI DSS and PA-DSS compliant with encryption schemes, key rotation, etc.
 - Developed and maintained a large number of libraries that all projects were using.
-- Designed and developed a package manager, DB migration and a declarative infrastructure tool for deploying Oracle Tuxedo applications consisting of ~1000 individual packages.
+- Designed and developed a package manager, DB migration, and a declarative infrastructure tool for deploying Oracle Tuxedo applications consisting of ~1000 individual packages.
-- Set up a CI/CD pipeline for large C++ project based on a heavily modified Buildbot running on Linux, HP-UX, AIX and Solaris.
+- Set up a CI/CD pipeline for a large C++ project based on a heavily modified Buildbot running on Linux, HP-UX, AIX, and Solaris.
 - Redesigned and developed a payment gateway for integrating different payment systems and service providers.
-- Developed mobile banking system communication over encrypted SMS with applications working on SIM cards.
+- Developed a mobile banking system communication over encrypted SMS with applications working on SIM cards.

 ### Implementation Specialist
 **Baltic Transit Bank** | *Apr 2001 - Aug 2001*